 Till 2011, Elephant Festivals used to take place in Jaipur on the eve of Holi.
 In this elephants used to stride majestically with decorated trunks and tusks depicting the colorful and rich Rajasthani culture.
-Later on it was banned, but despite the ban Holi celebrations did not lose its charm.
+Later on, it was banned, but despite the ban, Holi celebrations did not lose their charm.

 2- Traditional Gulaal Gota of Jaipur

-Across the nation, pichkaris and other water-splashing toys take over the market, but Jaipur has a different taste.
-One can find the traditional ‘Gulaal Gotas’ or ‘Water Canon Bowls’ on the streets of Hawa Mahal and Choti chopar.
-These water canon bowls are both eco-friendly and safe as they are made up by melting lacquer.
+Across the nation, Pichkaris and other water-splashing toys take over the market, but Jaipur has a different taste.
+One can find the traditional ‘Gulaal Gotas’ or ‘Water Canon Bowls’ on the streets of Hawa Mahal and Choti Chopar.
+These water canon bowls are both eco-friendly and safe as they are made up of melting lacquer.

 3- Rangarang Celebrations

-Rajasthan tourism too gets involved in arranging special holi celebrations for its foreign guests.
-It is held in the lawns of Khasa Kothi, with Rajasthani folk music, dance and ofcourse colors.
-JKK or Jawahar Kala Kendra of Jaipur is also a popular tourist spot for holi celebrations.
+Rajasthan tourism gets involved in arranging special Holi celebrations for its foreign guests.
+It is held in the lawns of Khasa Kothi, with Rajasthani folk music, dance, and of course colors.
+JKK or Jawahar Kala Kendra of Jaipur is also a popular tourist spot for Holi celebrations.
 It includes various local folk performances and a lunch buffet.

-The royals of the City, too organize Holi celebrations in the premises of City Palace wherein prominent guests and tourists enjoy the festivities in its full verve and gaiety.
-The royal guests have a whale of a time with traditional cuisines, folk holi music and dance performances.
+The royals of the City, organize Holi celebrations in the premises of City Palace wherein prominent guests and tourists enjoy the festivities in its full verve and gaiety.
+The royal guests have a whale of a time with traditional cuisines, folk Holi music and dance performances.

 4- Phoolon ki Holi

-Mythologically, the festival of holi is associated with Lord Krishna (Govind) and goddess Radha.
-The temple of Govind dev ji is the one of the oldest and most worshipped temples in Jaipur.
-The beauty and divinity of this temple reaches its peak during holi.
-Here, holi celebrations start a week before the actual festival, which includes playing holi with different coloured flowers, organic abeer and sandalwood powder.
+Mythologically, the festival of Holi is associated with Lord Krishna (Govind) and goddess Radha.
+The temple of Govind dev Ji is one of the oldest and most worshipped temples in Jaipur.
+The beauty and divinity of this temple reach their peak during Holi.
+Here, Holi celebrations start a week before the actual festival, which includes playing Holi with different colored flowers, organic Abeer, and sandalwood powder.

 5- Mouth-Watering Festive Delicacies